Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Why was Dayton given a historic marker but not Genoa?

-What I'm proposing here is a more broader spectrum: a giant swath of possible markers: invaluable, yet insightful chapters and subject matter in state history that I feel was completely ignored in the State Marker System.
+What we're proposing here is a broader spectrum of potential marker content.
+These ideas represent invaluable and insightful chapters and subject matter in state history that we felt were completely ignored in the State Marker System.
 In other words, these are the holes that were never filled.

-Our choices of subject matter kept in line with the traditional regular topics of the SHPO while simultaneously adding our broad spectrum of new materials.
-We believe that our entries are not only significant, but crucial for not only understanding the legacy, but also setting Nevada up for success on the American stage.
+Our choices of subject matter kept in line with the traditional regular topics of the SHPO while simultaneously adding our broad spectrum of new material.
+We believe that our entries are not only interesting but crucially comprehensible in the legacy of Nevada.
+Most importantly, these new ideas set Nevada up for success on the American stage.

 In other words ...